CentreForDigitalHumanities/edpop-explorer/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/edpop-explorer)](https://pypi.org/project/edpop-explorer/)

 # edpop-explorer
-Common interface to multiple library catalogues and bibliographical databases with convenience commandline tool, created for the EDPOP virtual research environment.
+EDPOP Explorer is a Python library and commandline application that offers a common interface to multiple library catalogues and bibliographical databases, such as the Heritage of the Printed Book Database (HPB), the Universal Short Title Catalogue (USTC), and the Bibliothèque nationale de France (BnF).
+It aims to normalize the most important information from the metadata while keeping all original metadata available.
+The data can be accessed as RDF data or directly from Python objects.

 ## Install